Our eight Junior Suites range in size from 32 to 38 square metres and a cot is available on request. All of them feature individual interior features.

 The Junior Suites at Alchymist Nosticova Palace offer either a king-size bed (180 x 200 cm), a queen-size bed (160 x 200 cm) or two twin beds (90 x 200 cm), on request.
 They have been named after various historical figures: on the First Floor we have Arcimboldo, Johannes Kepler and Rudolf II on the Second Floor Maria Theresa and Mozart, and on the Third Floor Casanova, Eliška Přemyslovna (Elizabeth of Bohemia) and Karlštejn.

 The Arcimboldo Junior Suite is one of the most romantic rooms in our luxury hotel.
 It is one perfect for a romantic getaway, anniversary, engagement or, indeed, a wedding night.
 The room features a canopy bed and beautifully painted, vaulted ceiling; there is also a small kitchen for your convenience.
-The views stream across the river, the hotel Garden Restaurant and Kampa Park.
+The windows of this room are directed towards the river and Kampa Park.
 The Arcimboldo Junior Suite is named after the 16th century Italian painter, Guiseppe Arcimboldo, who was invited to come to Prague in 1562.
 He is best known for creating imaginative portrait heads made entirely out of objects such as fruits, vegetables, flowers, fish and books.

 The Johannes Kepler Junior Suite is named after the German mathematician, astrologist and astronomer.
 The brilliant mathematician came toBohemiain 1600 to work with Tycho de Brahe, but he soon became the imperial mathematician—bestowing him with the duty of providing astrological advice to the Emperor.
 This Junior Suite boasts beautifully decorated vaulted ceilings, a king size bed and a kitchenette.